huxaiphaer/travel_huxy/README.md

 **NOTE :**
-- The commands below won't run unless  you have your Redis server running and as well as you have set all the environment variables above.
+- The commands below won't run unless  you have your Redis server running and as well as setting all the environment variables above.

 ```
 $ flask db init